bgermann/cforms2/readme.txt

 Oliver, the original author, does not further develop the plugin.
 This fork is an effort to keep it up to date.
 If you want to use plugin versions older than 14.6.3, you should rename the directory containing the plugin from "cforms2" to "cforms".
+But bear in mind that old versions should not be used in public systems, because they contain known serious vulnerabilities that are exploited in the wild.
+The current security baseline version is 14.8.

 = Related Plugins =

 cformsII has pluggable CAPTCHA support.
-[Really Simple CAPTCHA for cformsII](https://wordpress.org/plugins/cforms2-really-simple-captcha) provides an image CAPTCHA.
+The experimental [Really Simple CAPTCHA for cformsII](https://wordpress.org/plugins/cforms2-really-simple-captcha) provides an image CAPTCHA.
 With future cformsII version 14.11 the now built-in CAPTCHA will be removed in favour of that plugin.